 SONOFF RF BRIDGE 433 Upgrade Firmware

 So I decided to try the ESPURNA firmware that works with the SONOFF RF BRIDGE 433.
-I’ve tried Tasmota and ESPEasy on other Sonoff devices, but thought that this could be an excellent excuse to try out ESPURNA.
-There’s a really great tutorial on how to flash the new firmware here.
+I’ve used Tasmota and ESPEasy on other Sonoff devices but thought that this could be an excellent excuse to try out ESPURNA.
+There’s a great tutorial on how to flash the new firmware here.
 Here’s a picture on the guts of the unit.
 As per usual, you need a USB TTL to Serial Adapter that works with 3.3 volts.
 You can find them easily on eBay or Amazon.

 Connecting Devices Via 433MHz